top of page

 • Everyone starts at the same level

-• Respect is earned by effort, not status
+• Respect is earned through effort, not status

 • Success is measured by personal growth